 The hike wanders past a few different beaver ponds and which form a nice habitat for wildlife spotting, especially in the early morning and around dusk.
 Moose, pronghorn antelope, elk, and deer are spotted here.

-Since this trail isn’t marked on the National Park’s maps and newsletters, it is less visited but the views are still incredible.
+Since this trail isn’t marked on the park’s maps and newsletters, it is less visited but the views are still incredible.

 3. String Lake to Leigh Lake